operator-framework/community-operators/docs/contributing-via-pr.md

 - Building bundle image
     - from packagemanifest format
     - from bundle format
-- Sanity check of operator version (when multiple only last test is done)
+- Sanity check of operator version (when multiple, only last test is done)
-- Validation of using `operator-sdk validate`
+- Validation using `operator-sdk validate`
 - Building temporary catalog with one operator version in it
-- Deployment of opeator on kind (k8s) cluster (only for kuberbetes-operator)
+- Deployment of operator on kind (k8s) cluster (only for kuberbetes-operator)

 ### Lemon test
 Test if operator can be added to index from scratch